 List and Timeline of Influential and Notable Chinese Emperors by Dynasties

-This article lists the main achievements and the most notable characteristics of important emperors of China after the Qin Dynasty (221 BC — 207 BC).
+This article lists the main achievements and the most notable characteristics of influential emperors of China after the Qin Dynasty (221 BC — 207 BC).

-The first emperor of China, established Qin Dynasty and Centralized System, unified language, currency, measurement and road system, constructed Great Wall to defend against Xiongnu, and the Terracotta Army to guard his mausoleum.
+The first emperor of China.
+He established the Qin Dynasty and Centralized System, unified currency, language, measurement, and road system, and constructed the Great Wall to defend against the Xiongnu and the Terracotta Army to guard his mausoleum.

 Qin Er Shi